Rúben Vezo: Levante

 On 29 January 2019, Vezo moved across the city to Levante UD also in a temporary deal.
 Four days later, he made his debut in a goalless draw at home to Getafe CF; his first goal came in a 2–2 draw as RCD Espanyol visited the Estadi Ciutat de València on 21 April, and two weeks later another strike in a 4–1 victory over Rayo Vallecano all but secured survival at the opponents' expense.
 On 1 July, he agreed to a permanent five-year contract, for a club record €6 million with the first €5 million paid up front.

 Vezo had to play in goal for the last minutes of the home fixture with Real Madrid on 22 August 2021, after Aitor Fernández was sent off and manager Paco López had already brought all five replacements in.
 He conceded no goals, in a 3–3 home draw.

+Olympiacos

+On 1 February 2024, Vezo was transferred to Olympiacos F.C. of Super League Greece, joining a host of compatriots including manager Carlos Carvalhal.